What is a .msg file

 For developers and IT professionals, a range of third-party applications and programming libraries are available:

-- Email Management Software: Many enterprise-level email archiving and management solutions are built to handle
+• Email Management Software: Many enterprise-level email archiving and management solutions are built to handle .msg files.

-.msgand other email formats for legal review. - Programming Libraries: For developers, libraries exist for various programming languages (e.g., Python, Java, C#) that can parse, read, and write
+• Programming Libraries: For developers, libraries exist for various programming languages (e.g., Python, Java, C#) that can parse, read, and write .msg files, often abstracting the underlying CFBF complexity.
+These libraries are invaluable for building custom solutions that interact with .msg data.

 Conclusion: The Enduring Role of .msg in the Microsoft Ecosystem